MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup-powershell.md

 > Applies to: Azure Stack HCI, Windows Server 2019 Datacenter

-In this quickstart, you'll learn how to set up an Azure Kubernetes Service host.
+In this quickstart, you'll learn how to set up an Azure Kubernetes Service host using PowerShell.
 To instead use Windows Admin Center, see [Set up with Windows Admin Center](setup.md).

 ## Before you begin

-Before you begin, make sure you have one of the following:
+Make sure you have one of the following:
  - 2-4 node Azure Stack HCI cluster
  - Windows Server 2019 Datacenter failover cluster
  - Single node Windows Server 2019 Datacenter

+Before getting started, make sure you have satisfied all the prerequisites on the [system requirements](.\system-requirements.md) page.
 **We recommend having a 2-4 node Azure Stack HCI cluster.** If you don't have any of the above, follow instructions on the [Azure Stack HCI registration page](https://azure.microsoft.com/products/azure-stack/hci/hci-download/).

 ## Step 1: Download and install the AksHci PowerShell module

-Download the `AKS-HCI-Public=Preview-Nov-2020` from the [Azure Kubernetes Service on Azure Stack HCI registration page](https://aka.ms/AKS-HCI-Evaluate).
+Download the `AKS-HCI-Public-Preview-Nov-2020` from the [Azure Kubernetes Service on Azure Stack HCI registration page](https://aka.ms/AKS-HCI-Evaluate).
 The zip file `AksHci.Powershell.zip` contains the PowerShell module.

 If you have previously installed Azure Kubernetes Service on Azure Stack HCI using PowerShell or Windows Admin Center, there are two installation flows for the new PowerShell module.
 If you want a clean install where your you begin with a clean system and your previously deployed workloads are removed, go to Step 1.1 to follow the clean install flow.
 If you want to keep your system and workloads as is, skip to Step 1.2 to follow the upgrade flow.